 Why not create a program where all the churches that want to participate can do so?
 We should all call on our local law enforcement agencies to consider whether joint Reality Based Training is necessary to meet the current legal standards.

 The ATG is not a group that takes political positions.
-Many of my ideas that appear above do not necessarily represent the positions or policies of the ATG.
-Nevertheless, we see a need to bring law enforcement, armed citizens, church security teams and others together to exchange information and develop some new strategies for training together.
+However, we see a need to bring law enforcement, armed citizens, church security teams and others together to exchange information and develop some new strategies for training together.